bgotink/worker/README.md

 ```
 brew tap homebrew/versions
-brew install gcc49 make boost
+brew install make boost # clang is already available
 ```

 ## Building

 run ```make```
-Please note that the Makefile has only been used on OS X Mountain Lion with GCC 4.9 and libboost installed using brew.
+Please note that the Makefile has only been used on OS X 10.8 and 10.9, with GCC 4.9 and Clang, and libboost installed using brew.

 ## Running